Tuesday, October 03, 2023

 President William Ruto has welcomed the United Nations Security Council's approval of a Kenyan-led Multinational Security Support Mission (MSSM) in Haiti, promising that the "historic" operation will succeed.

 "We will succeed in Haiti.
 We must not fail the people of Haiti," the president said in a statement hours after the USNC voted in favour of the mission.
-The mission was approved by 13 votes, with Russia and China abstaining.

 The council also agreed to extend a UN arms embargo to all gangs, rather than just some individuals, following a push from Beijing.